salindersidhu/food-mcp-server/README.md

 uv pip install -e .  # Installs your package in editable mode
 ```

+3. Set up your environment variables:

+   - Sign up for a free USDA Food Data Central API key at [https://fdc.nal.usda.gov/api-key-signup.html](https://fdc.nal.usda.gov/api-key-signup.html)
+   - Copy the example environment file:
+     ```bash
+     cp .env.example .env
+     ```
+   - Edit the `.env` file and replace `your_api_key_here` with your actual USDA API key

-3. (Optional) Add to Claude Desktop as a tool:
+4. (Optional) Add to Claude Desktop as a tool:

    - Run the following command to register this server as a tool in Claude Desktop: